Our Religious Education Goals

 3. Learn skills associated with liberal religion in a space where you can have a voice and share/explore interests

-4. Prepare children to become UU adults, should they choose to do so when they’re old enough to make their own decisions, through a unique Sunday school experience
+4. Prepare children to become UU adults, should they choose to do so when they’re old enough to make their own decisions, through a unique Religious Education experience.

-Religious education classes are scheduled for 10:00-11:00 am Sunday mornings during the school year (mid-September through mid-June).
-Typically, children accompany their parents to the Meeting House to attend the first part of the worship service, and then after the Message for All Ages children and their teachers walk across the street to the Parish House for classes.
-Parents can pick up their children at the Parish House after the worship service.
+Religious education classes are scheduled for 10:15-11:00 am Sunday mornings during the school year (mid-September through mid-June).
+Typically, children worship with their familiesfor the first part of the worship service, and then the RE Director and their teachers walk across the street to the Parish House for classes.
+Parents can pick up their children at the Parish House after the worship service before attending social time with the community.

 Childcare providers offer an environment that encourages discovery and provides a positive first experience within our church community.
 Childcare is provided from 9:45 to 11:30 a.m. from mid-September through min-June.
 Childcare is located in Classroom 1 on the first floor of the Parish House.